-It may be antimicrobial (fighting both bacteria and fungi), help normalize blood sugar, help protect the heart, and may even help defend against cancer.
-It is also thought to be anti-inflammatory and may help boost your immune system.
-It may even help with weight loss.
+It may be antimicrobial (fighting both bacteria and fungi).
+It may also help normalize blood sugar, help protect the heart, and even help defend against cancer.
+Black garlic is also thought to be anti-inflammatory and may help boost your immune system.
+Some say that it may even help with weight loss.

 Not only is black garlic delicious and healthy, but it also tends to be on the expensive side.
-While I can buy several heads of garlic for around a Euro here in Spain, I’ve never seen a head of black garlic sold for less than 3 Euros, and that was its price on sale.
+While I can buy several heads of garlic for around a Euro here in Spain, I’ve never seen a head of black garlic on sale for less than 3 Euros (and that was the sale price).

-I have to admit that I really loved black garlic but stopped buying it because it was so expensive.
+When I first bought it, I really loved black garlic.
+I stopped buying it, though, because it was so expensive.
 While I would sometimes buy it when I found it on sale, I reserved it as an occasional special treat.

 Little did I know that it would be so simple and easy to make my own black garlic at home.
 I can choose the size of garlic I want and the quality (like if I want to splurge on organic or not- which I, of course, do), and I save a lot of money.

 When I first saw black garlic in the supermarkets here a couple of years ago, I was intrigued and wanted to make my own.

 Almost immediately I did a search for how to make black garlic at home, but at the time, there wasn’t a lot of information about it.